 - Always wear appropriate safety gear, including goggles, gloves, and a face shield.

-- Organize your workspace effectively to eliminate hazards and guarantee a clear area for operation.
+- Organize your workspace to eliminate hazards and ensure a clear area for operation.

 - Regularly inspect wheels and nuts for wear or damage before use.